kmorkos/flutter_audio/example/README.md

-# flutter_audio example
+# flutter_audiostream example

-Demonstrates how to use the flutter_audio plugin.
+Demonstrates how to use the flutter_audiostream plugin.

 ## Getting Started